Purukitto/pokemon-data.json/README.md

 # Pokemon.json

-This repository provides a basic dataset of all Pokemons.
+This repository provides a basic dataset of all Pokemons made for educational purpose only

 ## File description